openmediavault/openmediavault-docs/new_user_guide/newuserguide.rst

 Users who are not comfortable with editing fstab using nano can use WinSCP and Windows Notepad to make the needed changes.
-If WinSCP is not installed, this doc-link to → (WinSCP) will describe the process for installing WinSCP and logging into the OMV server for the first time.
+If WinSCP is not installed, this doc-link to → (WinSCP) will describe the process for installing WinSCP and logging into the |omv| server for the first time.

 When logged in, click on **/etc** in the left pane.
 In the right pane, “**right**” mouse click on **fstab**, select **Edit** and **Notepad**.